nattatorn-dev/job-quest-2017/README.md

 * Use component/container concept
 * Remove the logic from reducer and move it to a selector
-* Do more in action-creators and less in reducers
 * Refactoring code to remove repetition.
 * Extract function for reusability.
 * Readability of your code.